Colombia, FARC agree on rebels' future if peace signed

 Like other Latin American guerrilla groups, the FARC aspires to become a political party if a peace deal is signed.

-President Juan Manuel Santos, facing a barrage of criticism from the opposition for negotiating with the rebels, wants to show progress in the talks that have dragged on for a year and, until now, have yielded only incomplete agreement on the first of a five-point agenda.
+President Juan Manuel Santos, criticized heavily by the opposition for negotiating with the rebels, has been eager to show progress after a year of talks that had until now yielded only incomplete agreement on the first of a five-point agenda.

+“These are real, positive advances toward a final agreement ... through which we will break once and for all the link between politics and weapons,” he said in a televised address.

+“Today I am much more convinced that peace is possible,” Santos said.

 The center-right Santos has seen his approval ratings slump in the last few months, partly due to the perception that he has offered too many concessions to the rebels in return for little.